Skip to main content

 Expungement Requests

-Former students may request that their disciplinary record be expunged (i.e., considered erased / deleted) if the following parameters are met and in compliance with the above records maintenance practice for disciplinary records.
+Former students may request their disciplinary record be expunged (i.e., considered erased / deleted) if the following parameters are met and in compliance with the above records maintenance practice for disciplinary records.

 1. The former student must have successfully completed all academic requirements for their program and graduated from the University of Dayton, or separated from the University with no intention of returning as an undergraduate student.